"Volunteering provides me with the opportunity to give something back to the community. I feel very fortunate

 volunteering and public service.
 From building parks for children to coordinating riverbank cleanups along the

 McKenzie River, giving back runs deep in the foundation of the utility.
 Below are a few examples of some of

-EWEB employees are longtime participants in the United Way's Days of Caring program.
+EWEB employees are longtime participants in the United Way of Lane County's Days of Caring program.

 Days of Caring is an annual two-day event that links volunteer work teams with local charitable agencies

 to complete much-needed projects such as landscaping, construction, painting, office projects and food delivery.

 Every fall, EWEB employees voluntarily donate to United Way of Lane County, EarthShare Oregon and other

 various non profits during the